CosmWasm/cw-plus/substrate-ibc-consensus/substrate-ibc/README.md

-# Substrate IBC Pallet (work in progress)
+# Substrate IBC Pallet

 ## Purpose

 This pallet implements the standard [IBC protocol](https://github.com/cosmos/ics).

 The goal of this pallet is to allow the blockchains built on Substrate to gain the ability to interact with other chains in a trustless way via IBC protocol, no matter what consensus the counterparty chains use.

-This project is currently in an early stage and will eventually be submitted to upstream.

 Some components in [ICS spec](https://github.com/cosmos/ics/tree/master/spec) are implemented to support a working demo (https://github.com/cdot-network/ibc-demo), but not fully implemented as the spec:
-* ics-002-client-semantics
-* ics-003-connection-semantics
-* ics-004-channel-and-packet-semantics
-* ics-005-port-allocation
-* ics-010-grandpa-client
-* ics-018-relayer-algorithms
-* ics-025-handler-interface
-* ics-026-routing-module

 Here is a [demo](https://github.com/cdot-network/ibc-demo) for showing how to utilize this pallet, which initializes a series of steps for cross-chain communication, from client creation to sending packet data.